rpellerin/rpellerin.github.io/content/living-in-germany-how-to-buy-an-apartment-in-berlin.md

 - "Sollzinssatz" is the interest rate.
 - "Monatliche Rate" is what you pay each month out of your bank account: this is the sum of the interests and the repayment
 - "Tilgungssatz" (also called "Sparrate") is the repayment rate
+- "Bereitstellungszinsfreie Zeit" and "Bereitstellungszins" refer to the amount of time the loan can sit unused at the bank, after which you must pay fees (interests).
+Usually, a loan must be disbursed within 2 or 3 months, afterwards interests are charged.

 In Germany, the most common type of loan is with a fixed-interest period (usually 10 or 15 years) after which you can either renegociate a new interest, pay the whole remaining debt back, or continue the loan with another bank (and another interest rate, most likely).